-This gadget serves as a great money saving device for both the home and the office.
-By simply plugging it into a USB port on your computer, the button puts your PC into its most energy efficient mode for when you leave.
+This gadget ideas serves as a great money saving device for both the home and the office.
+By simply this technology plugging it into a USB port on your computer, the button puts your PC into its most energy efficient mode for when you leave.

 If just one computer in the office were to use the eco button, it would save £18 a year.
 In an office of 50 people, that’s a saving of £900 a year.